anton-rappr/prisl/README.md

 to slice the model and write it to the ```slice.prism``` file

 ## Installation
+Installation was yet only tested on Ubuntu 23.04, however cpp and storm are also available for mac and should work aswell.
 ### Dependencies

 - Since prisl is written in the C++ language, you need to be able to